 Accurate assessments of bank deposit market power are essential for antitrust and monetary policy.
 Regulators and researchers have historically assessed market power using measures that assume consumers consider every bank available in a given geographic region.
-However, these measures are generally biased because, in practice, consumers often only consider a small subset of products.
-I demonstrate the importance of accounting for this behavior in the context of bank deposit market power.
-I estimate a model of bank competition for deposits that accounts for limited consumer consideration without relying on consumer-level data.
+However, these measures are generally biased because, in practice, consumers only consider a limited number of banks.
+By not accounting for this limited consideration, regulators and researchers risk using biased market power estimates.
+I propose a new model of bank competition for deposits that accounts for limited consumer consideration without relying on consumer-level data.
 I estimate the model for the twenty largest US Metropolitan Statistical Areas over 2004 to 2018 using rich data on bank deposit interest rates, bank advertising, and the distance between consumers and bank branch locations.
-Accounting for consumers' limited consideration shows that traditional measures underestimate the market power of online direct banks, poorly capture how market power contributes to heterogeneous bank pass through of federal funds rate changes to depositors, and revises the assessment of prominent political proposals to increase bank competition.
+Accounting for consumers' limited consideration shows that traditional measures underestimate the market power of online direct banks, poorly capture how market power contributes to heterogeneous bank pass through of federal funds rate changes to depositors, and revises the assessment of prominent political proposals to strengthen bank competition.
 In contrast to results assuming full consideration recommends further bank deregulation, I find that the best plan for strengthening competition is to facilitate the launch of an online direct bank from a prominent technology company, say an Amazon bank, would substantially increase competition.

 Extracting Features from Bank and Mortgage Company Commercials Link